boschresearch/blech-doc/website/content/en/docs/user-manual/declarations.md

 blc_float64 blc_MyFile_myCFunction (const blc_float64 blc_i);
 ```

-It is up to the C programmer now to include this header in his implementation and provide an actual definition of this function.
+It is up to the C programmer now to include this header in his implementation file `impl.c` and provide an actual definition of this function.

 ### Remarks on caveats when interfacing with C